 GRE to GMAT Conversion

 ETS provides a tool to help institutions (such as business schools) interpret GRE scores in comparison to GMAT scores more or less reliably.
 The GRE Comparison Tool for Business Schools helps predict GMAT scores for applicants based on their GRE Verbal Reasoning and Quantitative Reasoning Scores and is available on the ETS website.
-(ETS provides a predicted score range rather than specific scores because GRE scores may not be precisely equivalent to scores test-takers would achieve on the GMAT due to the measurement of error in both tests.)

 Cost and Location